GeospatialCentroid/COEnviroScreen/README.md

 # Colorado_EnviroScreen
-Landing page for the multiple repositories associated with the Colorado EnviroScreen project.
+Landing page for the multiple repositories associated with the Colorado EnviroScreen project

 Website can be view here
 https://geospatialcentroid.github.io/COEnviroScreen